ppoffice/hexo-theme-hueman/README.md

 ### lightgallery

-Icarus uses [lightgallery.js](https://sachinchoolur.github.io/lightgallery.js/) to showcase your photos.
+Hueman uses [lightgallery.js](https://sachinchoolur.github.io/lightgallery.js/) to showcase your photos.
 Just enable it in your configuration, and that's all!

 ![](http://ppoffice.github.io/hexo-theme-hueman/gallery/lightgallery.jpg "")